 The Greenbrier witnessed a significant drop in handle as well.
 After two quality weeks in a row, its handle sunk below $100,000.

 It may be obvious, but the WV sports betting market is starting to be exposed during weeks in which there are no major sporting events.
-Without a mobile sports betting app in WV, residents are clearly less likely to wager unless there is something worthy of traveling to a land-based sportsbook.
+Without a betting app in WV, residents are clearly less likely to wager unless there is something worthy of traveling to a land-based sportsbook.

 Next week’s report could see a jump because of the Masters, however, there’s no reason to believe the handle figures will improve in general going forward without an online betting platform in the state.